 From October 1, patients registered at practices which previously used nurses from PHT will have their blood test taken by staff based with the practice.
 The full list of these practices is below.
 Patients at Gosport practices can also choose to go to certain other GP practices in Gosport, if that is more convenient for them.

-We hope that from early next year, the responsibility for the blood tests will rest with all our GP practices – and not other NHS community or acute providers, making it far easier for the CCGs to provide consistent arrangements for all patients across the area.
+We hope that from mid-April 2019, the responsibility for the blood tests will rest with all our GP practices – and not other NHS community or acute providers, making it far easier for the CCGs to provide consistent arrangements for all patients across the area.

 Hospital blood tests